danielcifuentes54/aws-ai-practitioner/README.md

 * Model Maintenance and Updates
 * Customization (does it accept fine tunning? or just re-training)
 * Transparency (does the model show what it is doing?)
-  - Interpretabilit: it is about understanding how a model works internally.
+  - Interpretability: it is about understanding how a model works internally.
   - Explainability: it is about providing insights into why a model made a certain decision, even if the internal workings remain complex.
 * Hardware Constraints
 * Data Privacy Considerations